sylefeb/Silice/GetStarted.md

 - [Getting started under Windows](GetStarted_Windows.md).
 - [Getting started under macOS](GetStarted_macOS.md).

+# Path

+The shell `PATH` has to include `Silice/bin` for proper operation.
+Under a bash shell, this can be set with `export PATH=$PATH:<path-to-silice>/Silice/bin` where `<path-to-silice>` is to be replaced with the path on your system.

+The build system also expects all tools to be available from the `PATH`: yosys, nextpnr, etc. (under *Windows / MinGW64* this is done automatically using the [recommended setup](GetStarted_Windows.md)).

 # Testing

 Once everything is installed, let's run a couple tests: